teezyyoxo/msfs2020-safeModeSwitch/README.md

 I plan on making a batch script version for everyone's convenience, along with an executable of some sort.
 But its easier for you to see what is actually happening with a script, so you know I'm not running any nonsense on your PC.
 That said, **there is no ETA on a non-PowerShell version at this time**.

 # Changelog
+## Version 2.6
+Resolved an issue when launching the script via Desktop shortcut by adding various instances of *[System.Windows.Forms.MessageBox]*.
+Code updated (slightly) for executable beta ;) TIL about ps2exe!
 ## Version 2.5
  - Improved logic and error handling a LOT.
 Script now prints debugging info to terminal (when run in PS, PS ISE, or VS Code).
  - Now using gamelaunchhelper.exe for the launch instead of FlightSimulator.exe